Skaelv/elizabot/readme.md

 Run `$ rory --help` for more information.
 You can also check out Titus Wormer's [original alex.js application](https://github.com/wooorm/alex) for info about the API, which we haven't looked into yet.

+## Contributing

+### Adding rules

+See the readme in [retext-styleguide](https://github.com/Shopify/retext-styleguide), as the ruleset is in that repository.

+### Making changes to rory

+Create an issue or pull request in this repo.

+### Making changes to the Atom linter

+See the readme for [linter-rory](https://github.com/Shopify/linter-rory).